 For math nerds here’s the diesel usage explained:

-The unit uses around 110ml of diesel per hour, we carry 180 litres of diesel so we can run it 67 full days straight before we would run out.
-(Obviously, we would never run it that much!)
+The unit uses around 110ml of diesel per hour.
+We carry 180 litres of diesel so we can run it 67 full days straight before we run out (obviously, we would never run it that much!)

 Low Energy Consumption

 The Truma Combi D6 offers a much lower energy consumption rate than other hot water systems, saving money on electric bills too!

 We recommend having really high-quality insulation in your build.
 We used car builders insulation, which means you can just heat the space up and switch off the unit.
 Quality insulation will maintain a comfortable temperature for hours afterwards.
 This will save you on electricity, diesel and lower your carbon emissions in the long run.

 This feature was a big selling point for us, you can heat up your caravan without noise interruption.
 In fact, it’s so quiet you’ll hardly notice the heater is on while you sleep on cold nights.
 This is essential in a small space or if you are frustrated hearing loud buzzing noises all the time in your home.

 The benefit of a frost control valve is another layer of protection ensuring the hot water system runs properly, even during winter.